ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   Once a ray has been "cast" towards a pixel, the `fire_all_rays` function should calculate the solution to the rendering equation.

--   We will implement multiple solution methods, some accurate but slow and others coarse but very fast: therefore polymorphism can be used here as well.
+-   We will implement multiple solution methods, ranging from high-fidelity, computationally expensive methods to fast, coarse implementations.

 -   For the moment I recommend you use a procedural approach: `fire_all_rays` accepts as an argument a **function** that is invoked for each pixel/ray of the image and returns a `Color` object.